liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/05-managing-the-target-platform-for-liferay-workspace.markdown

 ## Dependency Management with BOMs [](id=dependency-management-with-boms)

-Targeting a @product@ version to develop against is possible by importing a predefined bill of materials (BOM).
-Don't worry; this is handled behind the scenes and only requires that you specify a property in your workspace's `gradle.properties` file.
+You can target a version by importing a predefined bill of materials (BOM).
+This only requires that you specify a property in your workspace's `gradle.properties` file.
 You'll see how to do this later.

 Each @product@ version has a predefined BOM that you can specify for your workspace to reference.
 Each BOM defines the artifacts and their versions used in the specific release.
-BOMs list all dependencies in a management fashion.
-So it doesn't **add** dependencies to your project; it only **provides** your build tool (e.g., Gradle or Maven) the versions needed for the project's defined artifacts.
+BOMs list all dependencies in a management fashion, so it doesn't **add** dependencies to your project; it only **provides** your build tool (e.g., Gradle or Maven) the versions needed for the project's defined artifacts.
 This means you don't need to specify your dependency versions; the